-Meet the Advisory Council who will develop the short list of iconic Canadians.
+Meet the Advisory Council who developed the short list of iconic Canadians.

-On March 9, 2020, the Bank of Canada announced the members of the independent Advisory Council who will develop a short list of iconic Canadians who could be featured on the next $5 bank note.
-They have committed to a comprehensive evaluation of all eligible nominees submitted by Canadians during the open call for nominations.
-The short list will be presented to the Minister of Finance, who will make the final decision.
+On March 9, 2020, the Bank of Canada announced the members of the independent Advisory Council who would develop a short list of iconic Canadians who could be featured on the next $5 bank note.
+They committed to a comprehensive evaluation of all eligible nominees submitted by Canadians during the open call for nominations.
+The short list has been presented to the Minister of Finance, who will make the final decision.

 Nicholas R. Bell

 Nicholas Bell was named President and CEO of Glenbow Museum in Calgary, Alberta in 2019.
 Previously, he was Senior Vice President for Curatorial Affairs at Mystic Seaport Museum, the preeminent American maritime museum, in Connecticut, and The Fleur and Charles Bresler Curator-in-Charge of the Smithsonian’s Renwick Gallery, in Washington, DC, where he led dramatic advances in programming and community engagement.
 A Vancouver native, Nicholas is author and editor of 10 books on art, museums and contemporary culture.